muslim-adedamola/random-codes/README.md

 # random-codes
-This repository contains random codes that I write  while implementing different projects
+This repository contains random codes and stuffs that I write  while implementing different projects